metacpan/metacpan-cpan-extracted/distros/D/Dancer2-Plugin-DoFile/README.md

 ## Arguments to the executed files

-When a file is executed there will be a hashref called $args that contains a few important things:
+During execution of the file a hashref called $args is available that contains some important things.

+If the executed file returns a coderef, the coderef is executed with this same hashref as the only argument.

 - path (arrayref)